GeoMOER/moer-bsc-base-r/docs/units/_unit12/unit12-04_project3.md

 *This marked assignment must be submitted by the 06.03.2026*

 You now have analysed changes in forest health and air quality along time.
-Now, we'll take a deeper dive
+Now, we'll take a deeper dive.

-Tip: ideally prepare your script in a way that it is easily applicable on different cities/ automatable.
+Tip: Ideally prepare your prior script in a way that it is easily applicable on different cities/ automatable.
 But do not overcomplicate things - a long yet working script without automization is better than one highly automated one, which could not be submitted in time.

 1) For each city and each inventory year, summarize air quality in the five full years prior to the inventory (mean and max of NO₂ and/or PM10) and summarize forest health for the inventory.
 Depict these.

-2) calculate *differences* in air quality (calculated for the timespan as in 1) and *differences* in forest health for at least 4 more cities and explore whether ΔAirQuality and ΔForestHealth are associated across cities.
+2) Calculate *differences* in air quality (calculated for the timespan as in 1) and *differences* in forest health for at least 4 more cities and explore whether ΔAirQuality and ΔForestHealth are associated across cities.

 3) Extra point: Plot a map of measurement locations (air stations and forest plots).
 You are free to utilize online ressources and packages to get background maps.